 Want to talk to one of our friendly genetics teaching programme staff?
-You can discuss your current or future studies in Genetics with our staff at the Teaching Programme administration, on the 6th floor of Otago's Microbiology building, or email the Director to arrange an appointment.
+You can discuss your current or future studies in Genetics with our staff at the Genetics Office, G09 ground floor Biochemistry Building, or email the Director to arrange an appointment.

-The Director is normally available in term time on Mondays and Thursdays from 12-1pm in Zoology P106.
+The Director is normally available in semester time on Mondays and Thursdays from 12-1pm in the Genetics Office.
 At other times we recommend that you email or phone to arrange an appointment.